Design guidelines for Docker extensions

-Here is a simple checklist to go through when building your extension:
+Here is a simple checklist to go through when creating your extension:

 - Is it easy to get started?